Bangalore Agenda Task Force: Achievements

 The BATF successfully advocated for all traffic fine revenue to be returned to the police budget for traffic management projects.

-BATF brought much needed visibility to many civic issues and helped creating awareness among the public.
+BATF brought visibility to many civic issues and helped creating awareness among the public.
 The projects were seeds sown which continue to showcase the strength of PPP projects after a decade.
 Nirmala toilets showcased the quality of facilities, O&M that can be maintained by government organisation in a third world country like India.
-Beautification of parks, signages brought in the much needed international look to the city.
+Beautification of parks, signages brought in the international look to the city.
 Today this Adopt a Park concept has moved beyond and one can notice there are various programmes that BBMP and other municipal bodies are following like Lake Improvement programmes.
-It is the concepts that were sowed and which have well been accepted even after BATF ceases to exist.
-The Nirmala toilet designs and the toilet designs adopted by KSRTC in their various cities changed the design concepts, material and specifications used which has led to good quality facilities that are easy to maintain and hygienic.
+It is the concepts that were sown and which have been accepted even after BATF ceases to exist.
+The Nirmala toilet designs and the toilet designs adopted by KSRTC in their various cities changed the design concepts, material and specifications used which has led to facilities that are easy to maintain and hygienic.
 Bus Shelter programme helped to realise the potential of advertisement revenues to maintain which providing the required facility for commuter in terms of shelter and route maps.